HaroldHS/bahasa-singkat/jit-compiler/README.md

 # Bahasa Singkat Compiler

-Bahasa Singkat Compiler (BaSiCl) is a small compiler (JIT compiler) that compile Bahasa Singkat programming language from a given input/file.
+Bahasa Singkat Compiler (BaSiCl) is a small compiler (JIT compiler) that compile Bahasa Singkat programming language from a given file.
 Bahasa Singkat Compiler works by parsing the input/file according to the BNF of Bahasa Singkat programming language, create bytecode/intermediate representation (IR) of it.
 Later on, the result of the IR/Bytecode generation could be executed by an engine which is written in Golang.

 ### Software Requirements
-* GHCI
+* GHC
 * Golang

 ### Supported systems